cheeseweasel/amz_sp_api/lib/vendor-direct-fulfillment-shipping-api-model/README.md

 end

 api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingLabelsApi.new
-purchase_order_number = 'purchase_order_number_example' # String | The purchase order number for which you want to return the shipping label.
-Should be the same `purchaseOrderNumber` as received in the order.
+purchase_order_number = 'purchase_order_number_example' # String | The purchase order number for which you want to return the shipping label and should be the same purchaseOrderNumber as received in the order.

 begin